oVirt/ovirt-site/source/feature/networklinking.html.md

             * Port Mirroring- If the vnic is plugged and there is port mirroring on the vnic- network, type, mac and port mirroring fileds in the dialog will be disabled.

+::: Enable hot changes in port mirroring (without plugging and unplugging)

         * There would be an "on/off" switch next to the network combo.

         * Add "Plug/Unplug" switch to the dialog (same as in Add dialog).